charleennewland/blog/visual_management.md

 - **Explanatory visuals;** these communicate SOPs, work-related information, and workplace organization and maintenance activities
 - **Performance-oriented visuals;** these communicate the status of processes, projects, production, productivity, and performance.

 Not only are they a powerful tool to communicate a strategy or direction to the rest of the organisation but they also play a crucial role in communicating how well the organisation is doing.
+Now, let's move forward and explore a couple of nifty visual management tools and methods, making your organizational process imporvement journey as delightful as a cup of hot cocoa!

 <p align="center">
 <img width="55